ruiz-salvat/VideoStream/README.md

 # VideoStream

 ## To Do List

+* application.properties variables to code

+* Server setup
 	* fix migrations

-* Add and implement slug field to video model and Category system
-	* Develop propper front-end

-* Server setup

-* Fix issue: need spring refresh to find video after upload
-	- by not storing the videos in the resource folder

 * Implement user roles

 * Extend admin page

 -- Milestone --

+* Category system

 * Create and throw exceptions for User and Role